HEATH – Seth Ellington is into trash and cleanliness at the same time.

 The president and CEO of Waste Away Systems unveiled his company’s new transfer station at 995 Keller Drive in Heath, where residents can unload trash and recycling materials, beginning Nov.
 21.

 About 70 guests, including Ohio Environmental Protection Agency Assistant Director Laura Factor, attended Monday’s grand opening of the $1.4 million facility.
+You can view here to get bin for renal.

 “The transfer station offers the public the ability to come in and, instead of using the Licking River to dispose of items your hauler won’t take, we provide the opportunity to bring it here,” Ellington said.
 “We’re unique because it’s a state-of-the-art transfer facility, fully enclosed.
 This is designed to maintain cleanliness in every sense.”